-Most people see the DBS Woman’s World Card and assume from the name that its appeal is limited to 50% of the population.
-But that would be a bad mistake to make, because you’d be missing out on one of the best kept secrets in Singapore.
+Most people see the DBS Woman’s World Card, and immediately assume by the name that its appeal is limited to 50% of the population.
+But that would be a mistake- judge a book by its cover (card by its cardface?) and you’ll be missing out on one of the best-kept secrets in Singapore.

-In fact, this is pretty much an essential card for all miles chasers, thanks to its excellent bonuses on online spending.
+In fact, this is pretty much an essential card for all miles chasers, whatever your plumbing, thanks to its excellent bonuses on online spending.

 |DBS Woman’s World Card|